-Here’s our comprehensive look at the first dedicated Genesis electric car that is to be unveiled and launched in the coming months.
+Here’s our comprehensive look at the first dedicated Genesis electric car that is also heading to Europe, Australia and the United States.

-Like the Ioniq 5 and the Kia EV6, other troika members of new-age electric cars from the Hyundai Motor Group, the Genesis GV60 will look nothing like any brand model currently on sale.
-Its offbeat design will reinstate that the company is trying to break the monotony and enter a new era with futuristic technologies.
+Like the Ioniq 5 and the Kia EV6, other troika members of new-age electric cars from the Hyundai Motor Group, the Genesis GV60 looks nothing like any brand model currently on sale.
+Its offbeat design reinstates that the company is trying to break the monotony and enter a new era with futuristic technologies.

-One of the Genesis GV60 competitors is the next-gen Porsche e-Macan arriving in 2022.
-Porsche is known to offer interesting colors like Frozen Bue Metallic and Frozen Berry Metallic that appeal to young customers and stand out in the crowd.
-An inspired Genesis product team could plan such a color palette for the GV60 that is offbeat.
+The Genesis GV60’s color palette will include an outlandish lime green paint option.
+Another exciting upcoming electric crossover SUV is the Porsche e-Macan arriving in 2023.
+Porsche offers interesting colors like Frozen Bue Metallic and Frozen Berry Metallic that appeal to young customers and stands out in the crowd.
+An inspired Genesis product team has come up with such a color palette for the offbeat GV60.

 Genesis GV60 Interior